Becoming Pasture for Life certified

 The Pasture for Life levies are £5 for a beef animal and 50 pence for a lamb.
 These fees are payable to the Pasture-Fed Livestock Association.

 In some parts of the country, recognised markets for Pasture for Life produce are still developing.
-Nevertheless, there is still a very important role for those producers that are conforming to Pasture for Life production Standards in demonstrating to markets the potential supply base that exists in the area.
+Nevertheless, there is still a very important role for those producers that are conforming to Pasture for Life Certification Standards to demonstrate to markets the potential supply base that exists in the area.

 Interested in becoming certified Pasture for Life?